 - Universal Standard – Try up to 7 items for up to 14 days from this inclusive fashion brand for women.

-- Paskho, a luxury travel clothing company, has a home try on program that lets you select up to 3 items of clothing to try for 5 days.
+- Paskho, a luxury travel clothing company, has a home try on program that lets you select items of clothing to try at home and return what you don’t want to keep.

 Like Stitch Fix, these stores provide free shipping and returns